wix/react-native-calendars/README.md

 # React Native Calendar Components ✨ 🗓️ 📆

 This module includes various customizeable react native calendar components.

 The package is both android and ios compatible.
-Last tested with react-native 0.44.0.

 ## Try it out